danilocorcisp/imageboard/README.md

 # imageboard

-A imageboard project using javascript and connecting through Amazon.
+An imageboard project using javascript and connecting through Amazon.